ethanharianto/ethanharianto.github.io/README.md

     ```
   - Change `isSplash` from `true` to `false`
   - Now, if you see your website using `npm start`, it will directly open `home` rather than animating logo `splash` screen
-  - If you design your logo in future, then edit the files in `./src/components/Loader` and then revert `isSplash` to `true` in `src/portfolio.js`.
+  - If you design your logo in the future, then you can revert `isSplash` to `true` in `src/portfolio.js`.

 ## Other